The editorial board of the scientific journal "Christianity in the Middle East"

 - The editors adhere to the principles of citing literature, which meets the criteria of scientific character.
 It is inadmissible in the article to cite sources that can not be regarded as those that helped make a contribution to the research topic.

-- The editorial staff, at all stages of the review of articles, conducts an analysis of the presence of plagiarism both electronically and by involving more reviewers who are recognized scholars in the subject headings of the journal.
-The editors pay special attention to the possibility of hiding plagiarism with the help of special software.
+- The editors at all stages of reviewing articles conduct an analysis for the presence of plagiarism both using electronic means, for example, the system (https://antiplagiat.ru) and by involving a larger number of reviewers who are recognized scientists in the thematic headings of the journal.
+The editors pay special attention to the possibility of hiding plagiarism using special software.

 - Reaction to published research is an important part of the publication activity.
 The editorial board encourages discussion of published articles and seeks to ensure the possibility of priority publication of articles calling for controversy.